Manchester Museum: 2020s redevelopment

 Manchester Museum temporarily closed on 29 August 2021 for redevelopment.
-During this time the Museum is underwent the final phase of a £13.5 million reconstruction programme.
+During this time the Museum underwent the final phase of a £13.5 million reconstruction programme.
 The renovated museum includes a two-storey extension and new galleries including a large Exhibition Hall, Belonging Gallery, the Lee Kai Hung Chinese Culture Gallery and the South Asia Gallery.
 The South Asia Gallery is a partnership with the British Museum and will be the first ever permanent exhibition space in the UK dedicated to the stories, experiences and contributions of South Asian communities.
-The museum reopened 18 February 2023 and managed to attract 52 thousand visitors in its first week after reopening.
+The museum reopened 18 February 2023 and managed to attract 52,000 visitors in its first week after reopening.

 Galleries and redevelopment

 In 1997 the museum was awarded £12.5 million from the Heritage Lottery Fund and with funding from the European Regional Development Fund, the University of Manchester, the Wellcome Trust, the Wolfson Foundation and other sponsors, the museum was refurbished and reopened in 2003.
 At this time the Fossils Gallery and Living Cultures Galleries were developed and The Vivarium was established on the second floor of the 1885 building.

 The Manchester Gallery explores the changing relationship between the museum, Manchester and the rest of the world.
 It explores where collections came from and how they relate to colonialism and empire.

 Living Worlds opened in April 2011 as a new type of natural history gallery to encourage visitors to reflect on their attitudes to nature.
 The gallery was designed by Brussels-based design firm villa eugenie.
 Exhibits include a mounted demoiselle crane with a piece of rubble from the Hiroshima atomic bomb blast and hundreds of origami cranes.
 Themed exhibits explore attitudes to nature and environmental issues.
 The gallery has a smartphone app, 'Living Worlds'.
 This gallery has an allotment in the courtyard in front of the museum, where volunteers grow fruit and vegetables and show visitors how to grow and look after plants.

 Ancient Worlds opened in October 2012 and transformed the main galleries of the 1912 building.
 Discovering Archaeology explores how people make sense of the past using objects and includes exhibits on facial reconstruction and some of the characters who were involved in the development of archaeology and the museum, including William Flinders Petrie and William Boyd Dawkins.
 Egyptian Worlds, takes visitors on a journey through the landscape, customs and practices of the Ancient Egyptians.
 Exploring Objects, reveals the archaeology collections through 'visible storage' with a difference.
 The gallery incorporates a haptic interactive.